 The exhibit theme changes every year, but you can always find these fun stations:

 Animals in Residence- We have several critters living in the Nature Nook.
-Come meet Cornelia (formally known as Kernal) our corn snake, Salvador and Dali our box turtles, and Sunny our map turtle.
+Come meet Frida our axolotl, Cornelia (formally known as Kernal) our corn snake, Salvador and Dali our box turtles, and Sunny our map turtle.
 Want to join the Critter Care team?
 Email naturalist@annmariegarden.org.

 Creature Features- These temporary visitors could be anything from caterpillars to tadpoles, treefrogs or dung beetles.
 You never know what you'll find in this ever-changing display.